Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Results and Discussion

 \subsection{Proprietary Models}

-Results on the \textit{Pearl-Lite} benchmark (Table~\ref{tab:lite_results}) clearly demonstrate the superiority of proprietary models (\texttt{Gemini Pro} and \texttt{ChatGPT-o3}) across all evaluation dimensions.
-In particular, \texttt{ChatGPT-o3} achieves the highest overall score of $4.67$ and the highest CAS of $89.80$ acc.
-Furthermore, proprietary models consistently outperform open models on closed-form question accuracy, with \texttt{ChatGPT-o3} achieving $82.12$, surpassing the best-performing open model (\texttt{Qwen2.5-VL-72B-Instruct}) at $78.76$.
+Results on the \pearlt benchmark (Table~\ref{tab:lite_results}) clearly demonstrate the superiority of proprietary models (\texttt{Gemini Pro} and \texttt{OpenAI o3}) across all evaluation dimensions.
+In particular, \texttt{OpenAI o3} achieves the highest overall score of $4.49$ and the highest CAS of $87\%$.
+Furthermore, proprietary models consistently outperform open models on closed-form question accuracy, with \texttt{Gemini2.5 Pro} achieving $89\%$, surpassing the best-performing open model (\texttt{gemma-3-27b-it}) at $81\%$.